 From 1865 to 1917, Harrison Brothers operated an industrial chemicals and paint manufacturing company on the site, relocating their headquarters from their original hub in Kensington.
 Harrison Brothers were leaders in the development of the chemical processes, and with contemporary innovations in the production of the tin cans, the company could make and distribute ready-mixed paint for the first time to average citizens.
 (Before these innovations, individual batches of paint needed to be mixed with new pigments each time, without the option to package or sell in large batches.)
 By the late 19th century, the company was one of the top color manufacturers in the United States, employing over 400 workers at its 30-acre Grays Ferry site.
 Harrison Brothers expanded the site to include facilities for their employees like a restaurant and athletic field, as well as their own power plant and the first private telegraph line in the country.

 In 1917 the prominent E.I.
 DuPont & Nemours company purchased Harrison Brothers and Co., and the Grays Ferry site became home to DuPont’s new paint and finishes department.
 Throughout the second half of the 20th century, the site - and in particular the current Pennovation Center structure - was a facility for both production and chemical research, and was responsible for many innovations in the field.
-Successful products developed on the site include Duco lacquer, a quick-drying automotive pain that was durable and revolutionized auto production by dramatically reducing the paint’s drying time.
+Successful products developed on the site include Duco lacquer, a quick-drying automotive paint that was durable and revolutionized auto production by dramatically reducing the paint’s drying time.
 While manufacturing ceased there in the 1980s, DuPont continued with research there until 2009.
 During the Harrison Brothers and DuPont Company eras, at least 11 patents are believed to originate from research conducted at this site.

 In 2010, the University of Pennsylvania purchased the site and worked closely with the Environmental Protection Agency and the Department of Environmental Protection in order to clean up and protect the site and its surrounding areas.
 As the Schuylkill River has its revival with the Bartram’s Mile and extension of the Trail, this industrial riverfront is again establishing itself as a place of connection and progress, where ideas go to work.